dhdanno/puppet/README.md

 # Sample Puppet Script

 This is my first dive into puppet configuration management.
-Here we have modules / manifests for installing and configurting ssh, git, postgres, django and a supervisor.
+Here we have modules / manifests for installing and configuring ssh, git, postgres, django and a supervisor.
+It also creates a local user and applies a custom bash profile.

 There's a custom module for git which breaks away from puppet's declaritive nature to achieve deeper customization.